 Your vote for your shares will be cast as you indicate on your proxy card.
-If you sign your card without indicating how you wish to vote, your shares will be voted FOR our nominees for director, FOR Ernst & Young LLP as independent registered public accounting firm, and in the proxies' discretion on any other matter that may properly be brought before the Meeting or any adjournment of the Meeting.
+If you sign your card without indicating how you wish to vote, your shares will be voted FOR our nominees for director, FOR the AutoZone, Inc. 2010 Executive Incentive Compensation Plan, FOR Ernst & Young LLP as independent registered public accounting firm, and in the proxies' discretion on any other matter that may properly be brought before the Meeting or any adjournment of the Meeting.